meowyih/godot_openvdb_texture3d/README.md

 This project is a memo of how to convert OpenVDB data into Godot.

 The Godot project might work if the large texture3D (~70MB) upload correcly.
-But the C++ definitely won't work because it requires OpenVDB library.
+But the C++ definitely won't work because it depends on OpenVDB library.
 Check the **OpenVDB Library** section for detail.

 ## Background Story